NarubyRiverlione/steamboiler/memory-bank/systemPatterns.md

 The application uses React's Context API combined with the Reducer pattern to manage state and simulation logic:

-1. **BoilerContext**: Provides the state and action dispatchers to components
-2. **BoilerReducer**: Contains the core simulation logic and state transitions
+1. **PowerPlantContext**: Top-level context that provides access to the entire power plant state
-3. **BoilerProvider**: Sets up the simulation loop and connects the reducer to the context
+2. **PowerPlantProvider**: Sets up the simulation loop and connects the reducers to their contexts

+For the Boiler subsystem:
+1. **BoilerReducer**: Contains the core boiler simulation logic and state transitions
+2. **BoilerTick**: Handles time-based updates for the boiler

+For the Condenser subsystem:
+1. **CondenserReducer**: Contains the condenser simulation logic and state transitions
+2. **CondenserTypes**: Defines the state and action types for the condenser

 This pattern offers several benefits:
 - Centralized state management